Suzuki reaction: Reductive elimination

 The ligand plays an important role in the Suzuki reaction.
 Typically, the phosphine ligand is used in the Suzuki reaction.
 Phosphine ligand increases the electron density at the metal center of the complex and therefore helps in the oxidative addition step.
 In addition, the bulkiness of substitution of the phosphine ligand helps in the reductive elimination step.
-However, N-heterocyclic carbenes ligand has recently been used in this cross coupling, due to the instability of the phosphine ligand under Suzuki reaction conditions.
-N-Heterocyclic carbenes are more electron rich and more bulkier than the phosphine ligand.
+However, N-heterocyclic carbene ligands have recently been used in this cross coupling, due to the instability of the phosphine ligand under Suzuki reaction conditions.
+N-Heterocyclic carbenes are more electron rich and bulky than the phosphine ligand.
 Therefore, both the steric and electronic factors of the N-heterocyclic carbene ligand help to stabilize active Pd(0) catalyst.

 Advantages

 The advantages of Suzuki coupling over other similar reactions include availability of common boronic acids, mild reaction conditions, and its less toxic nature.
 Boronic acids are less toxic and safer for the environment than organotin and organozinc compounds.
 It is easy to remove the inorganic by-products from the reaction mixture.
 Further, this reaction is preferable because it uses relatively cheap and easily prepared reagents.
 Being able to use water as a solvent makes this reaction more economical, eco-friendly, and practical to use with a variety of water-soluble reagents.
-A wide variety of reagents can be used for the Suzuki coupling, e.g., aryl- or vinyl-boronic acids and aryl- or vinyl-halides.
+A wide variety of reagents can be used for the Suzuki coupling, e.g., aryl or vinyl boronic acids and aryl or vinyl halides.
 Work has also extended the scope of the reaction to incorporate alkyl bromides.
 In addition to many different type of halides being possible for the Suzuki coupling reaction, the reaction also works with pseudohalides such as triflates (OTf), as replacements for halides.
-The relative reactivity for the coupling partner with the halide or pseudohalide is: R2–I > R2–OTf > R2–Br >> R2–Cl.
+The relative reactivity for the coupling partner with the halide or pseudohalide is: R2–I > R2–OTf > R2–Br ≫ R2–Cl.
 Boronic esters and organotrifluoroborate salts may be used instead of boronic acids.
 The catalyst can also be a palladium nanomaterial-based catalyst.
-With a novel organophosphine ligand (SPhos), a catalyst loading of down to 0.001 mol% has been reported:.
+With a novel organophosphine ligand (SPhos), a catalyst loading of down to 0.001 mol% has been reported.
 These advances and the overall flexibility of the process have made the Suzuki coupling widely accepted for chemical synthesis.